yysun/apprun-site/src/pages/configuration/index.md

 # Configuration

-Apps built with AppRun Site are single page applications (SPA).
-SPA usually has a layout, which includes a header, a top nav, a sidebar, a footer, and the main area for displaying the pages.
+An SPA usually has a layout, which includes a header, a top nav, a sidebar, a footer, and the main area for displaying the pages.

 You can pass a configuration object to the **app.start** function to